Leverage multi-CPU architecture support

 This does not require any special configuration in the container itself as it uses

 Docker is now making it easier than ever to develop containers on, and for Arm servers and devices.
 Using the standard Docker tooling and processes, you can start to build, push, pull, and run images seamlessly on different compute architectures.
-Note that you don’t have to make any changes to Dockerfiles or source code to start building for Arm.
+In most cases, you don’t have to make any changes to Dockerfiles or source code to start building for Arm.

 Docker introduces a new CLI command called